 Cataract cannot be treated with medication, thus the only treatment option for cataract is surgery.
 Cataract surgery is one of the most common elective surgical procedures done worldwide and takes about 15 minutes only.
 It is typically performed on an outpatient basis and does not require an overnight stay in hospital.
-In about 90% of cases, people who perform cataract surgery have better vision afterward.
-In recent years, advances in technology are unleashing a new age where artificial intelligence (AI) is applied in cataract treatment with the introduction of 100% Bladeless Femtosecond Laser Cataract Surgery and Computer-Guided Intraocular Lens Implants.
+In about 90% of the cases, people who has cataract surgery have better vision afterward.
+In recent years, advances in technology are unleashing a new age where artificial intelligence (AI) is applied in cataract treatment with the introduction of the 100% Bladeless Femtosecond Laser Cataract Surgery and Computer-Guided Intraocular Lens Implantation technology.

 Traditional Manual Phacoemulsification Cataract Surgery

-Femtosecond laser involves the emission of optical pulses within an extremely short duration in the domain of femtoseconds, as short as one-quadrillionth of a second (10-15 sec).
-It allows the precise incisions of tissue with practically no heat development.
-We are the first clinic in Singapore to offer a start-to-finish, fully automated and computer-guided cataract journey by using the combination of ZEISS Callisto Eye® and CATALYS® Femtosecond Laser.
-It safeguards some of the most traditionally challenging steps of cataract surgery and improves on the effectiveness, precision, safety and outcome of manual phacoemulsification cataract surgery.
-This method enables your doctor to create a 3D blueprint of your eye and plan a treatment that’s personalized just for you.
+Femtosecond laser involves the emission of optical pulses within an extremely short duration in the domain of femtoseconds, as short as one-quadrillionth of a second (10-15 sec) duration.
+The use of femtosecond laser in modern advanced cataract surgery allows precision cutting of tissues with cold laser only, no knives or any sharp instruments inside of the eye involved.
+Dr Natasha Lim, in association with NOVENA Bladeless Cataract Surgery & Eye Specialist Centre, are the first clinic in Singapore to offer a start-to-finish, fully automated and computer-guided cataract journey by using the combination of ZEISS Callisto Eye® and CATALYS® Femtosecond Laser.
+This 100% bladeless cataract surgery technique safeguards some of the most traditionally challenging steps of the cataract surgery and improves on the effectiveness, precision, safety and outcome of manual phaco-emulsification cataract surgery.
+This method enables Dr Natasha Lim and her team to create a 3D blueprint of your eye and plan a treatment that’s personalized for you.